Bipasha Hayat: Painting

 Hayat's art works were displayed at Miniature Painting Exhibition in Gallery Tone in Dhaka in 1996.
 In 1998, she took part in a group art exhibition at Divine Art Gallery in Pan Pacific Sonergaon Hotel.
 Later, she took part in Nine Contemporary Young Artists Exhibition at Zainul Gallery, FFA in 2002.

 Hayat's 6th solo art exhibition titled "Mindscape" held during 14–24 January 2017 in Rome.
 It showcased 50 of her work, which included acrylics, drawings and cardboard acrylics.

 Personal life

 Hayat married Tauquir Ahmed, an actor and film director.
 She is the daughter of actor and director Abul Hayat.
 Her sister Natasha Hayat and brother-in-law Shahed Sharif Khan both have acting careers.
 Bipasha and Natasha invested on a boutique house in 2008.
 She has a daughter named Arisha Ahmed and a son named Aareeb Ahmed.
-The couple Bipasha Hayat and Touquir Ahmed is currently living in USA. and they likely to be settled in USA.
+The couple Bipasha Hayat and Tauquir Ahmed is currently living in USA.